Applying to Med/PA School, Individual Pre-Health Stories

 How I Got Accepted to Texas A&M College of Medicine

 This is just one in a series of blog posts that will feature medical students telling their stories of how they got accepted into medical school.
-Today, Sebastian Garcia shares with us the story of his acceptance to Texas A&M College of Medicine.
+Today, Sebastian shares with us the story of his acceptance to Texas A&M College of Medicine.

 Sebastian, give us a peek into your life.
 What initially attracted you to pursue medicine?